SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to get the last day of December using ISO year.
+To get the last day of December using the ISO year format, use December 31st.

 Returns¶